Detailed Ingredient

 Passiflora incarnata (Passionflower)

-Passiflora incarnata (Passionflower) Passiflora incarnata (Passionflower) Passiflora incarnata, also known as passionflower or maypop, belongs to the Passifloraceae family.
+Passiflora incarnata (Passionflower) [zeno_font_resizer] Passiflora incarnata (Passionflower) Passiflora incarnata, also known as passionflower or maypop, belongs to the Passifloraceae family.
 Passiflora comes from the Latin word “Passio” that was first discovered by Spanish explorers and was described as a symbol for “Passion of Christ” 1.
-Passiflora incarnata is native to the southeastern United States and Central and …
+Passiflora incarnata is native to the southeastern United States and Central

 Passiflora incarnata (Passionflower) Read More »